Draft Council of Europe convention on the protection of the environment through criminal law

 for the European Union and its member States to limit the scope

-of the term “unlawful” in Article 3.a of the Convention, as well
+of the term “unlawful” in Article 3.a of

-as the scope of the terms “domestic law” (which should be placed
+the convention, as well as the scope of the terms “domestic law”

-in the singular here in the French version), “domestic provisions”,
+(which should be placed in the singular here in the French version),

-“protected” and “requirement” used for the purpose of defining offences
+“domestic provisions”, “protected” and “requirement” used for the

-under Articles 13, 14, 19 to 22 and 26 to 30 of this Convention.
+purpose of defining offences under Articles 13, 14, 19 to 22 and

 11. In order to strengthen the balance of provisions, render the

-draft Convention more comprehensive and enable a more effective
+draft convention more comprehensive and enable a more effective

 prosecution of environmental crimes, the Assembly proposes the following amendments

-to the draft Convention:
+to the draft convention:

 11.1 in

-the sentence of the Preamble that refers to Assembly resolutions
+the sentence of the preamble that refers to Assembly resolutions

 and recommendations, after the words “that call for the recognition”